Tadichi/Loan-Analysis---Aurarin-Horizons-Financials/README.md

 ![demographics](https://github.com/user-attachments/assets/9459e0df-038d-4d97-be5b-f5cfdda24d93)

   Joint borrowers in the 35-44 age group dominate both loan count and average loan amount, with a peak average of $472,875 in the South.

 Analysis:
-  o	Joint borrowers represent a reliable and lucrative segment due to their higher repayment reliability and borrowing capacity. o	Enhanced financial products, such as co-borrower discounts, could increase retention within this demographic. o	Underrepresented groups, such as younger borrowers (<25) and older borrowers (>74), could benefit from targeted loan programs to grow participation.
+  -	Joint borrowers represent a reliable and lucrative segment due to their higher repayment reliability and borrowing capacity.
+  -	Enhanced financial products, such as co-borrower discounts, could increase retention within this demographic.
+  -	Underrepresented groups, such as younger borrowers (<25) and older borrowers (>74), could benefit from targeted loan programs to grow participation.

 Demographic Loan Value (DLV) = $1.25B for Joint borrowers in the South.

 7. Loan Type Analysis: